-If you must remove the coolant reservoir cap, follow these steps to avoid personal injury:
+If you must remove the pressure relief cap from the engine coolant reservoir, follow these steps to avoid personal injury:

 - 1. Before you remove the cap, turn the engine off and let it cool. - 2.
 When the engine is cool, wrap a thick cloth around the cap.
 Slowly turn cap counterclockwise until pressure begins to release. - 3.
 Step back while the pressure releases. - 4.
 When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap.